tesolchina/Agent4BioPhD/README.md

 - Author collaboration networks
 - Topic modeling with NLP

+For detailed usage, see our [litstudy demo](demos/litstudy_demo.py) or visit the [official repository](https://github.com/NLeSC/litstudy).

 ### 2. [motifmatchr](https://github.com/GreenleafLab/motifmatchr) - TF Motif Matching
 - R package for fast motif matching
 - Uses MOODS library (C++ backend)
 - Works with ATAC-seq/ChIP-seq peaks
 - Integrates with JASPAR, TRANSFAC, HOCOMOCO databases

+For detailed usage, see our [motifmatchr demo](demos/motifmatchr_demo.R) or visit the [official repository](https://github.com/GreenleafLab/motifmatchr)

+## 🎯 Learning Objectives

+By using this repository, you will learn to:

+1. Use AI agents to analyze research papers and identify related literature
+2. Perform systematic literature reviews using litstudy
+3. Analyze transcription factor binding sites using motifmatchr
+4. Integrate insights from literature and motif analysis for bioinformatics research
+5. Combine Python and R tools in a comprehensive workflow

 ## 📊 What Makes AI Agents Powerful?